thewca/wca-regulations/wca-constitution.md

     - 3a2b1) Passed amendments take immediate effect, and replace or supercede previous language in the Constitution or amendments previously passed.
     - 3a2b2) Proposed amendments to the WCA Constitution shall have the sponsorship of at least one Delegate.
     - 3a2b3) Proposed amendments to the WCA Constitution shall be submitted (in a format prescribed by the WRC) to the WRC.
 The WRC shall review and announce proposed announcements no more than two (2) weeks after submission, provided that two weeks is enough time for the WRC to thoroughly research the background and future effects of said proposal.
 The WRC may edit any proposed amendments for clarity or based on research; however, any edits may not affect the spirit of proposed amendments.
     - 3a2b4) The WRC shall vote on proposed amendments no later than two (2) weeks after the official announcement.
 Only members of the WRC at the time of announcement shall be eligible to vote on proposed amendments.
-A majority among casted votes shall result in the proposed amendment being  forwarded to the Board for consideration within two days of the WRC vote.
+A majority among cast votes shall result in the proposed amendment being forwarded to the Board for consideration within two days of the WRC vote.
     - 3a2b5) The Board shall vote on proposed amendments “as is” when forwarded, no more than two weeks after forwarding.
 Only members of the Board at the time of forwarding shall be eligible to vote on proposed amendments.
-A supermajority among casted votes passes the proposed amendment.
+A supermajority among cast votes passes the proposed amendment.
 Otherwise, the proposed amendment is returned to the WRC.
     - 3a2b8) The WRC shall conduct both a WRC and a Delegate vote on the amendment “as is” at the time of return.
 Only members with Delegate status at the time of amendment announcement are eligible to vote.
 A unanimous vote among WRC votes cast passes the amendment.
 A ¾+ vote among Delegate votes cast also passes the amendment.
 Any other result kills the amendment.

 ### Section B: WCA Regulations and WCA Regulation Guidelines

 - 3b1) Description
     - 3b1a) The WCA Regulations (Regulations) and WCA Regulation Guidelines (Guidelines) contain all regulations and guidelines that must be followed by WCA sponsored competitions.
     - 3b1b) The Regulations should contain all clear, concise, normative rules about competitions.
-    - 3b1c) The Guidelines should contain non-normative information about the regulations that the WCA Board, Delegates, competition organizers, judges, competitors and community members may need in order to make informed, consistent decisions about the regulations.
+    - 3b1c) The Guidelines should contain non-normative information about the regulations that the WCA Board, Delegates, competition organisers, judges, competitors and community members may need in order to make informed, consistent decisions about the regulations.
 This may include supplementary material including (but not limited to) interpretations, clarifications, recommendations, citations or explanations.
     - 3b1d) The Guidelines shall not contain any information that contradicts the Constitution or Regulations.
 - 3b2) Policies and procedures
     - 3b2a) Stewardship
     - 3b2a1) The WRC shall keep the Regulations and Guidelines up to date and accessible to the public.
     - 3b2b) Amendments